dk14/bell/README.md

 #Bell's game
-\<please note that i'm not explaining theory here - only results, you can find out algorithm from the sources\>
+\<please note that i'm not explaining theory here - only results, you can find out algorithm from sources\>

 This is a simulation of SHCH bell's inequality violation, assuming: